Why do we innovate?

 To potentially avert drug use, crime, and depression via new artistic mediums and routes.

 Bottom line, Stringless Technology is working to prospectively offer higher learning opportunities, higher musical experiences, and higher creative performance capabilities which intrinsically have the respective capacities to radically improve legacy systems that may accelerate the learning curve while improving the probability of student-to-professional successes, increase participation and attendance in ultra modern cultural activities, and reduce maintenance costs and other performance issues associated with strings and string construction while expanding artistic freedom and expression.
-Even still, our ultimate mission is not aimed at changing the culture, or rather, the standard performance method of the professional symphony orchestra; we do not expect our prospective shared market–in addition to the needed blue ocean market–to support innovation in this particular way, except when new music is written for innovative delivery methods.
+Even still, our ultimate mission is not aimed at changing the culture, or rather, the standard performance method of the professional symphony orchestra; we do not expect our prospective shared market–in addition to the needed blue ocean market in the classical music sector–to support innovation in this particular way, except when new music is written for innovative delivery methods.

 * Modified mission statement borrowed from the LEGO Group.
 (David C. Robertson.
 Brick by Brick: How LEGO Rewrote the Rules of Innovation and Conquered the Global Toy Industry.
 2013.)